twak/chordatlas/README.md

 1. run with `java -jar -Xmx10g chordatlas-0.0.1-SNAPSHOT.jar`  (the 10g says to use a 10Gb heap)
 1. if you want to run the BigSUR optimisation, install and license [gurobi optimiser 7.5](http://www.gurobi.com/downloads/gurobi-optimizer). ensure gurobi is on your library path.
 1. if you want to detect features (doors, windows...), install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker). tested on an 8gb nvidia card.
-1. if you want to run frankenGAN texturing pipeline with nvidia-docker (needs 3gb gpu memory), run the following in the root directoy (the directory containing this file):
+1. if you want to run frankenGAN texturing pipeline with nvidia-docker (needs 3gb gpu memory), run the following to start [bikegan](https://github.com/twak/bikegan) in the current directoy:
 `nvidia-docker run -v $(pwd)/input:/home/user/bikegan/input -v $(pwd)/output:/home/user/bikegan/output -it --rm twak/bikegan`
+and in chordatlas' settings menu, set the bikegan root to the current directory.

 it will write a file `.tweed_config` into your home directory; this is the only state it creates outside of the data folders. code is alpha / academic-grade: use at your own risk. hints: